Brahmanbaria District: History

-Brahmanbaria was a part of Samatata region of the ancient Bengal.
+Brahmanbaria was a part of Samatata region of ancient Bengal.
 The area Syed Mahmud resided in was named Kazipara (Kazi being a variant of Qadi) after him, and his mazar (mausoleum) remains there.

 The leader of the Baro-Bhuiyan zamindars, Isa Khan, had his first and temporary capital situated in Sarail.
+Brahmanbaria was made part of the Sylhet Sarkar.
 During the Mughal era, Brahmanbaria was famous for producing quality cloth muslin.

 Brahmanbaria was made one of the three subdivisions of Comilla District by the British colonialists in 1790.
 The Brahmanbaria Municipality was established in 1868.
-During the 19th century, Brahmanbaria produced great nationalist leaders like Nawab Syed Shamsul Huda, who became president of the All India Muslim League in 1921 and Barrister Abdur Rasul, a front ranking leader of Indian National Congress.
+During the 19th century, Brahmanbaria produced many nationalist leaders like Nawab Syed Shamsul Huda, who became president of the All India Muslim League in 1921 and Barrister Abdur Rasul, a front ranking leader of Indian National Congress.
 When the Swadeshi movement began in the wake of the 1905 Partition of Bengal, Brahmanbaria-born revolutionary Ullaskar Datta Aviram was convicted for throwing bomb explosion and was deported to the Andamans.
 It became part of East Pakistan in 1947.
-Upon encouragement of Oli Ahad, a Brahmanbarian Bengali Language Movement leader, the movement obtained momentum in this district in 1952.
+Upon encouragement of Oli Ahad, a Brahmanbarian Bengali language movement leader, the movement obtained momentum in this district in 1952.

-During the Bangladesh Liberation War in 1971, Mohammad Mostafa Kamal faced a heroic death in an encounter with the Pakistani army at Daruin in Akhaura.
+During the Bangladesh War of Independence in 1971, Mohammad Mostafa Kamal faced a heroic death in an encounter with the Pakistani army at Daruin in what is now Akhaura Upazila.
 One of the most distinguished Brahmanbarian military generals Shakil Ahmed was murdered in the Bangladesh Rifles revolt in 2009.
 In 2015, a pot of 200-year-old coins was found in the district's Akhaura Upazila.
 There were nearly 500 coins at the Temple of Durga in Mogra Union and contained images of British queen Elizabeth I and were from 1804, 1814 and 1836.
 According to the police, the coins were handed over to the Department of Archaeology.

 In March 2013, a deadly tornado killed at least 31 people in 25 villages and caused serious damage.

 Demographics

-According to the 2011 Bangladesh census, Brahmanbaria District had a population of 2,840,498, of which 1,366,711 were males and 1,473,787 females.
-Rural population was 2,392,005 (84.21%) while the urban population was 448,493 (15.79%).
-Brahmanbaria district had a literacy rate of 45.29% for the population 7 years and above: 45.74% for males and 44.88% for females.
+According to the 2022 Census of Bangladesh, Brahmanbaria District had 712,578 households and a population of 3,306,563 with an average 4.57 people per household.
+Among the population, 798,979 (24.16%) inhabitants were under 10 years of age.
+The population density was 1,758 people per km2.
+Brahmanbaria District had a literacy rate (age 7 and over) of 72.12%, compared to the national average of 74.80%, and a sex ratio of 1149 females per 1000 males.
+Approximately, 20.62% of the population lived in urban areas.
+The ethnic population was 672.

-Muslims make up 92.51% of the population, while Hindus are 7.46% of the population.
+In 2011, Muslims made up 92.51% of the population, while Hindus were 7.46% of the population.
+In 2022, Muslims were 93.29% and Hindus 6.68% of the population.